hermangroup/docs/wallets/dashcore/privatesend-instantsend.rst

 .. figure:: img/privatesend-settings.png
    :width: 300px

-   Enabling advanced options for PrivateSend in the Dash Core wallet settings
+   Enabling advanced options for PrivateSend in the Historia Core wallet settings

 This will allow you to monitor progress and see which individual